 - They have been informed of the additional implications of IVF and pregnancy at this age

-It is important to know that the provision of IVF treatment also varies throughout the country, and often depends on local CCG policies, which may require you to meet additional criteria.
+The provision of IVF treatment also varies throughout the country and often depends on local CCG policies.
 For example, in some areas of England, women over the age of 34 are being automatically refused IVF treatment on the NHS.
-You can ask your GP or contact your local CCG to find out what the criteria for NHS-funded IVF treatment are in your area.
+Ask your GP or contact your local CCG to find out what the criteria for NHS-funded IVF treatment are in your area.

 If you don’t meet these criteria, you may need to pay for private treatment at a clinic.
-Some clinics can be contacted directly without seeing your GP first, but others may ask for a referral from your GP.
-The cost of private treatment can vary, but generally speaking, one cycle of IVF can cost up to £5,000 or more, and there may be additional costs for medicines, consultations, and tests.
-Make sure you find out exactly what’s included in the price during your discussions with the clinic.
+You may contact some clinics directly without seeing your GP first, but others may ask for a referral.
+The cost of private treatment can vary; generally speaking, one cycle of IVF can cost £5,000 or more.
+There may be additional costs for medicines, consultations, and tests.

-Some people consider having IVF abroad, but there are a number of issues you need to think about, including your safety and the standard of care you will receive.
-It is important to be aware than clinics in other countries may not be as regulated as they are in the UK.
+Some people consider having IVF abroad, but there are a number of issues you need to think about, including your safety and the standard of care.
+Clinics in other countries may not be as regulated as they are in the UK.

 You can read about private fertility treatment and the issues and risks associated with fertility treatment abroad on the Human Fertilisation and Embryology Authority (HFEA) website.
 You can also search for HFEA-regulated fertility clinics in the UK.

 Abortion is legal under most circumstances in England, Wales, and Scotland, based on the Abortion Act 1967.
 However, Northern Ireland has one of the strictest abortion laws in Europe; it is illegal, except in very few circumstances such as preserving a woman’s life or preventing permanent or long-term injury to her physical or mental health.